JoshuaLelon/LikeThese/FLOW_DIAGRAM.md

 Below is a summary of the parse errors we ran into during this conversation, along with their root causes and how we fixed them.

-### 1) Error: “Parse error on line…” involving parentheses or quotes in node labels
+### 1) Error: "Parse error on line…" involving parentheses or quotes in node labels

 > **Example Snippet (Trigger)**
 > ```